troycallen/enviro-llm/README.md

 ### CLI Tool (Quickest Way)

-Monitor your local system in seconds:
+Monitor your local system in one command (no installation needed):

 ```bash
 npx envirollm start